 He tosses sand into the air, vibrates his lips, like blowing an ancient Yolngu raspberry, and chants the names of places where he wants abundant stingrays.
 How does Brendan feel about balanda like me walking over this sacred place?
 “This land is who we are as Yolngu, that’s for sure, but this is all about sharing knowledge, culture – and bridging the gap in the 21st century!”

-Sleeping under the Morning Star
+Sleeping under the Morning Star at Bukudal

 Young Tony Mununggurr expertly etches the shape of a turtle into the hard sand with a stingray barb he’s found by some huge marble-like rocks at the end of Bukadal’s main beach.
 He draws 26 eggs underneath and counts them out loud with gusto.
 Tony loves to devour turtle eggs – everyone here does.
 Consuming these animals may be seen as controversial, but it’s an important cultural practice.